-The designation system for stainless-steel grades and property classes for tapping screws is shown in Figure 1.
-The designation of the material consists of two blocks which are separated by a hyphen.
-The first block designates the steel grade, the second block the property class.
+The designation system for stainless steel grades and hardness classes for tapping screws is given in Figure 1.
+The designation of the material consists of two blocks, which are separated by a hyphen.
+The first block designates the steel grade and the second block, the hardness class.

-The designation of the steel grade (first block) consists of the letter which indicate the group of steel and a digit which indicates a range of chemical compositions within this steel group, see Table 2.
+The designation of the steel grade (first block) consists of one of the letters which indicates the group of steel and a digit, which indicates a range of chemical compositions within this steel group (see Table 2).

-- A for austenitic steels,
+- A for austenitic steel,

-- C for martensitic steels,
+- C for martensitic steel, or

-- F for ferritic steels,
+- F for ferritic steel

-The designation of the property class (second block) consists of two digits representing 1/10 of the minimum Vickers hardness and the letter H referring to hardness, see Table 1.
+The designation of the hardness class (second block) consists of two digits representing 1/10 of the minimum Vickers hardness and the letter H, referring to hardness (see Table 1).

-Table 1 - Designations of property classes in relation to Vickers hardness
+Table 1 - Designations of hardness classes in relation to Vickers hardness

-Property class 20H 25H 30H 40H Vickers hardness, HV min.
+Hardness class 20H 25H 30H 40H Vickers hardness, HV min.
 200 250 300 400

-EXAMPLE 1 A4-25H indicates:

-Austenitic steel, cold worked, minimum hardness 250 HV.
+EXAMPLE 1 A4-25H indicates: austenitic steel of steel grade A4, cold worked, minimum hardness 250 HV.

-EXAMPLE 2 C3-40H indicates:

-Martensitic steel, hardened and tempered, minimum hardness 400 HV.
+EXAMPLE 2 C3-40H indicates: martensitic steel of steel grade C3, hardened and tempered, minimum hardness 400 HV.

-^a The steel groups and steel grades classified in Figure 1 are described in Annex A and specified by chemical composition given in Table 2.
+^a The steel groups and steel grades classified in Figure 1 are described in Annex A and specified by the chemical composition given in Table 2.

-^b Low carbon austenitic stainless steels with a carbon content not exceeding 0,03 % may additionally be marked with an L.
+^b Low-carbon austenitic stainless steels with carbon content not exceeding 0,03 % may additionally be marked with an "L".

-EXAMPLE A4L-25H.
+EXAMPLE A4L-25H